This post covers the following sections from my init.

 Autoyas

-I don't use autoyasnippet a lot.
-It's a macro system for one-off jobs.
-For example, if you need to repeat a construction multiple times and you want to paste it then tab through it and enter information, then paste it again, and so on, you would use autoyas.
+Autoyas is a macro system for one-off jobs.
+For example, if you need to repeat a construction multiple times then tab through it and enter information, you would use autoyas.

 (use-package auto-yasnippet